jihed-chalghaf/diploma-chain/README.md

 truffle compile --all && truffle deploy --reset
 ```

-This command will result in rich log, which will list all details related to the deployment transaction, gas usage, ETH spent and smart contract address, Also we can check the contracts tab in ganache to verify if the smart contract is well deployed
+This command will result in rich log, which lists all details related to the deployment transaction, gas usage, ETH spent and smart contract address, Also we can check the contracts tab in ganache to verify if the smart contract is well deployed.

 ## Running the web application